vikramaH/links/AI and LLMs.md

 ==
 Model merging is a technique that combines two or more LLMs into a single model.
 It’s a relatively new and experimental method to create new models for cheap (no GPU required).
 Model merging works surprisingly well and produced many state-of-the-art models on the Open LLM Leaderboard.

+By combining models, we can create a powerful new LLM that leverages their collective strengths.

 In this tutorial, we will implement it using the **mergekit** library.

 GGUF
 ==
+GGUF models are quantized versions of large language models, enabling efficient use of system memory without sacrificing too much quality.
+With Ollama, you can experiment with various quantized models shared by the community on Hugging Face without needing to create new modelfiles.

 Hugging Face
 ==